slack-samples/bolt-js-assistant-template/README.md

 3. Copy the contents of [manifest.json](./manifest.json) into the text box that says `*Paste your manifest code here*` (within the JSON tab) and click _Next_
 4. Review the configuration and click _Create_
-5. Click _Install_ button and _Allow_ on the screen that follows.
-You'll then be redirected to the App Settings dashboard.
+5. You'll then be redirected to App Settings.
+Visit the **Install App** page and install your app.

 ### Environment Variables